dyyqrn/titanic-competition/README.md

-# Titanic - Machine Learning from Disaster
+# Titanic - Passenger Survival Prediction

 An end-to-end Machine Learning pipeline developed on Kaggle to predict passenger survival on the Titanic.